Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: results and discussions

 where $\omega_1=3.50$~meV and $\omega_2=8.15$~meV, respectively.
 It can be seen in Fig.~\ref{fig5}(c) that the $\boldsymbol{q}$ of these phonons are concentrated around a hexagonal contour centered at the $\Gamma$ point, with its six vertices oriented toward the M points.
 A representative $\boldsymbol{q}$ exhibiting a large $\lambda_{\boldsymbol{q}}$, which lies at the midpoint of one side of this hexagon, is marked with a double-headed arrow.
 Subsequent analysis reveals that these phonons predominantly mediate the coupling between electronic states on the two hole pockets closest to the $\Gamma$ point, as discussed below.

 To quantitatively assess the superconducting properties, we further take into account the anisotropy of the EPC.
-We calculate the momentum-resolved superconducting gap $\Delta_{\boldsymbol{k}}(T)$ for states near the Fermi level at various temperatures.
+We calculate the momentum-resolved superconducting gap $\Delta_{\boldsymbol{k}}(T)$, which denotes the superconducting pairing amplitude for electrons at momentum $\boldsymbol{k}$ and temperature $T$, for states near the Fermi level at various temperatures.
 The statistical histograms of $\Delta_{\boldsymbol{k}}(T)$ are shown in Fig.~\ref{fig5}(e).
 One can see that at $T = 2$~K, $\Delta_{\boldsymbol{k}}$ spans the range of 0.5--1.0~meV with SOC included.
 More specifically, a small peak appears around 1.0~meV, while the majority of $\Delta_{\boldsymbol{k}}$ values are concentrated between 0.5 and 0.8~meV.
 By correlating these features with Fig.~\ref{fig5}(f), which displays the distribution of these $\Delta_{\boldsymbol{k}}$ in the BZ, we find that the higher-$\Delta_{\boldsymbol{k}}$ peak at approximately 1.0~meV mainly originates from the hole pocket closest to the $\Gamma$ point, whereas the $\Delta_{\boldsymbol{k}}$ in the range of 0.5--0.8~meV are assigned to the remaining four hole pockets.
 A direct comparison between Fig.~\ref{fig5}(f) and the double-headed arrows in Fig.~\ref{fig5}(c) further confirms that the electronic states dominating the EPC are primarily located on the two innermost hole pockets, indicating that the EPC in 2L CoTe$_2$ mainly originates from inter-pocket scattering between these two hole pockets.
-Furthermore, as the temperature increases, $\Delta_{\boldsymbol{k}}$ decreases continuously and eventually vanishes at around 4.7~K, indicating a $T_{\text{c}}$ of approximately 4.7~K.
+Furthermore, as the temperature increases, $\Delta_{\boldsymbol{k}}$ decreases continuously and eventually vanishes at around 4.7~K, indicating a $T_{\text{c}}$ of approximately 4.7~K with SOC included.

 Finally, we examine the influence of SOC on the superconducting behavior.
 The blue curves in Fig.~\ref{fig5}(b) show $\alpha^{2}F(\omega)$ and $\lambda(\omega)$ obtained without SOC.
 Compared with the SOC-included results, the most pronounced difference is the suppression of $\alpha^{2}F(\omega)$ in the energy window of 3.50--8.15~meV (shaded region in Fig.~\ref{fig5}(b)), which reduces the $\lambda$ from 0.83 to 0.71.
 To elucidate the microscopic origin of this suppression, we show in Fig.~\ref{fig5}(d) the difference of $\lambda_{\boldsymbol{q}}$ ($\Delta\lambda_{\boldsymbol{q}}$) calculated without and with SOC, contributed by the phonons within this energy window.
 The $\Delta\lambda_{\boldsymbol{q}}$ can be written as: